daisyme/Simulater/README.md

 # Simulater
-A project that simulates evolve and resequence experiments
+A project that simulates E&R(evolve and resequence) experiments